imneonizer/Finding-blobs-and-lines-in-an-image/README.md

 a try and catch block so that it don't interrupt abnormally, in case any error occurs. along with it i tried to implement a time logging trick so as to check how fast the code is able to process the image.

+> Due to unavailability of space i didn't transcribed the coordinate location of the detected blobs.
+> However it can be easily found out by altering the code a little bit.

 Thanks for Reading
 Nitin Rai
 Contact: mneonizer@gmail.com